 Ben is an extremely experienced cell line development scientist with a unique combination of education and expertise in bioprocess engineering, mathematics and statistics.
 Ben has been centrally involved in all Valitacell product innovations since inception and is a co- inventor of Valitacell IP.

 carolanne Doherty - Marketing & Sales Manager

 Carolanne is a design and sales focused scientist with a PhD in Molecular and Computational Biology spanning hypothesis testing in complex systems biology to rational impact dissemination of the results.
-Prior to joining Valitacell, Carolanne was the project manager with the School of Medicine, UCD, developing electronic apps to improve global primary healthcare in Africa and she led a pilot clinical study on type 2 diabetes in Malawi.
+Prior to joining Valitacell, Carolanne was the project manager with the School of Medicine UCD, developing health-tech apps to improve global primary healthcare in Africa and she led a pilot clinical study on type 2 diabetes in Malawi.
 Carolanne holds a PhD in Systems Biology from Systems Biology Ireland in University College Dublin, and an MSc in Science Communication from UWE in Bristol, UK.

 Hannah Byrne - Product Manager

 Hannah is a Product Manager at Valitacell responsible for developing the product strategy for ValitaTITER.
 Prior to joining Valitacell, Hannah held the position of Research Scientist at Kymab, a biotechnology company based in Cambridge U.K. During her time at Kymab, Hannah initially worked in technology development, where her main focus was on the construction of their bispecific antibody generation platform before making the transition into bio-analytics, formulation and project leadership.
 Hannah holds a PhD in Biochemistry from Dublin City University.

 Karen Coss - Product Manager